A Python library for creating LaTeX files

 I will keep adding functionality I need to this library, an interface for graphics and math will probably be added in a future version.

 If you add a feature yourself, or fix a bug, please send a pull request.

 You can submit issues, but it will not be my priority to fix them.
 My job and education are a bit higher on the priority list.

 This library is being developed for Python 3.3.
-It currently doesn’t work for Python 2.7, but it’s mostly syntax and import changes that break it for 2.7.
+It currently works for Python 2.7 as well, but further aditions to the library might break that compatibility.
 It is also only tested on Linux, so it might not work on any different platforms.

 I have no intention of testing on any different platforms or with different Python versions.
 I also don’t have the intention to write fixes for platform or environment specific bugs, but pull requests that fix those are always welcome.

 Copyright 2014 Jelte Fennema, under the MIT license.